Foreword

 Chapter 3 covers Calyxium’s features that are similar to those of other programming languages.
 If you’re a particularly meticulous learner who prefers to learn every detail before moving on to the next, you might want to skip Chapter 2 and go straight to Chapter 3, returning to Chapter 2 when you’d like to work on a project applying the details you’ve learned.

-Chapter 5 discusses classes, structs and methods, and Chapter 6 covers enums, match
+Chapter 5 discusses classes, structs and methods, and Chapter 6 covers enums, match expressions, and the if then else control flow construct.

 Finally, some appendixes contain useful information about the language in a more reference-like format.
 Appendix A covers Calyxium’s keywords, Appendix B covers Calyxium’s operators and symbols and Appendix C covers Calyxium’s built-in functions.